UNICEF Chooses Quark Dynamic Publishing Solution and DITA to Strengthen the Presentation of Child-focused Programming Information

 The DITA content that UNICEF creates is managed in a hosted environment provided by Quark.
 When a partner submits a request for information, the UNICEF team can quickly access relevant content from a simple and easy-to-use Web interface and publish the content as a PDF or as HTML.

 “By choosing DITA and Quark DPS, UNICEF was able to transform a disjointed and time-consuming publishing process into one that saves significant time and serves funding partners more efficiently,” said PG Bartlett, Senior Vice President of Product Management for Quark.

-As a part of their implementation of Quark DPS, UNICEF also uses QuarkXPress to design standardized templates, and QuarkXPress Server to render tailored communications for funding partners.
-To learn more about Quark DPS, please visit: http://dynamicpublishing.quark.com/dps/.
+As a part of their implementation of Quark DPS, UNICEF also uses QuarkXPress to design standardised templates, and QuarkXPress Server to render tailored communications for funding partners.
+To learn more about Quark DPS, please visit: http://dynamicpublishing.quark.com/dps

-Quark® Inc. (www.quark.com) is a leading provider of publishing software for professional designers, small and mid-sized businesses, and large organizations in more than 160 countries.
+Quark® Inc. is a leading provider of publishing software for professional designers, small and mid-sized businesses, and large organisations in more than 160 countries.
 Two decades ago, our flagship product — QuarkXPress® — changed the course of traditional publishing.
 For more than 25 years, Quark has built on its knowledge and experience in design and publishing to provide software solutions that support collaborative workflows and automated publishing across multiple channels.
-Today, Quark is revolutionizing publishing again by setting new standards in XML-based publishing across print, the Web, and digital media as well as by helping small and mid-sized businesses promote their products and services easily, professionally, and affordably.
+Today, Quark is revolutionising publishing again by setting new standards in XML-based publishing across print, the Web, and digital media as well as by helping owners and employees of small and mid-sized businesses promote their products and services easily, professionally, and affordably.
 Denver-based Quark Inc. is privately held.

 # # #